-This document includes instructions (in italics) to help clarify the intent of the requirements and guidelines for Cost Reimbursement payment type contracts.
+This document includes instructions (in italics) to help clarify the intent of the requirements and guidelines.

 Contractors prepare program budgets for County review and approval.
-The approved budget for each fiscal year serves to assist in defining objectives and guidelines for contract performance, and determination of allowable and appropriate expenditures.
+The approved budget for each fiscal year serves as objectives and guidelines for contract performance, and determination of allowable and appropriate expenditures.
 The budget guidelines allow for flexibility within specified dollar limits, and states conditions when prior written County approval must be obtained before contractors are allowed to exceed the specified limits for discretionary variance from the approved budget.
 It is expected that budgets submitted by providers will include all expenses that are needed to support the program during the fiscal year.